jbristowe/writing/telerik-fiddler-primer.md

 * Modify any request or response, either manually or automatically.
 * Decrypt HTTPS traffic to enable viewing and modification.
 * Store captured traffic to an archive and reload it later, even from a different computer.
-* "Play back" previously-captured responses to a client application, even if the server is offline.
+* Playback previously-captured responses to a client application, even if the server is offline.
-* Debug web traffic from most PCs and devices, including Mac/Linux systems, smart phones, and tablet computers.
+* Debug web traffic from most PCs and devices, including macOS/Linux systems and mobile devices.
-* Chain to upstream proxy servers, including the TOR network.
+* Chain to upstream proxy servers, including the Tor network.
 * Run as a reverse proxy on a server to capture traffic without reconfiguring the client computer or device.
 * Grow more powerful with new features added by FiddlerScript or the .NET-based extensibility model.